awsdocs/amazon-redshift-developer-guide/doc_source/r_SET.md

 Name of the parameter to set\.
 See [Modifying the Server Configuration](t_Modifying_the_default_settings.md) for information about parameters\.

  *value*
 New parameter value\.
-Use single quotes to set the value to a specific string\.
+Use single quotation marks to set the value to a specific string\.
 If using SET SEED, this parameter contains the SEED value\.

 DEFAULT
 Sets the parameter to the default value\.